filecoin-project/specs/mining.md

 ## Mining Blocks

-Now that you are a real life filecoin miner, it's time to start making and checking tickets.
-At this point, you should already be running chain validation, which includes keeping track of the latest [TipSets](./expected-consensus.md#tipsets) that you've seen on the network.
+Having registered as a miner, it's time to start making and checking tickets.
+At this point, the miner should already be running chain validation, which includes keeping track of the latest [TipSets](./expected-consensus.md#tipsets) seen on the network.

 For additional details around how consensus works in Filecoin, see the [expected consensus spec](./expected-consensus.md).
 For the purposes of this section, there is a consensus protocol (Expected Consensus) that guarantees a fair process for determining what blocks have been generated in a round, whether a miner should mine a block themselves, and some rules pertaining to how "Tickets" should be validated during block validation.